-My responsibility is to express an opinion on the APRA reporting forms required by the APRA reporting standards based on my reasonable assurance engagement.
-I have conducted a reasonable assurance engagement on the following APRA reporting forms: SRF 114.1 Operational Risk Financial Requirement; SRF 320.0 Statement of Financial Position; SRF 330.0 Statement of Financial Performance; SRF 530.0; Investments and SRF 531.0 Investment Flows (collectively known as the 'relevant forms') of Local Authorities Superannuation Fund, which comprise part of the information required by the APRA reporting standard for the year ended 30 June 2016.
+My responsibility is to express an opinion on the APRA Annual Return Forms based on my reasonable assurance engagement.
+I have conducted a reasonable assurance engagement under FSCODA Reporting Standards, APRA Annual Return forms SRF 114.1 Operational Risk Financial Requirement; SRF 320.0 Statement of Financial Position; SRF 330.0 Statement of Financial Performance; SRF 530.0 Investments and SRF 531.0 Investment Flows (collectively known as the 'relevant forms') of Local Authorities Superannuation Fund, which comprise part of the APRA Annual Return, for the year ended 30 June 2015.

-I have conducted a reasonable assurance engagement on the APRA reporting forms in order to express an opinion on them to the trustee of the Fund.
+I have conducted an independent reasonable assurance engagement on the relevant forms in order to express an opinion on them to the trustee of the Fund.

-I have also performed a reasonable assurance engagement on the financial statements of the Fund for the year 30 June 2016 (only to the extent that they reflect the information required by paragraph 66 of Australian Accounting Standard AAS 25 Financial Reporting by Superannuation Plans).
-23 September 2016, and was not modified.
+I have also performed an independent reasonable assurance engagement on the financial statements of the Fund for the year ended 30 June 2015 (only to the extent that they reflect the information required by paragraph 66 of Australian Accounting Standard AAS 25 Financial Reporting by Superannuation Plans).
+My auditor's report on the financial statements was signed on 24 September 2015, and was not modified.

-My reasonable assurance engagement has been conducted in accordance with the Australian Auditing Standards.
+My reasonable assurance engagement has been conducted in accordance with Australian Auditing Standards.
 These Standards require that I comply with relevant ethical requirements relating to reasonable assurance engagements and plan and perform the engagement to obtain reasonable assurance as to whether the relevant forms are free of material misstatement.

 A reasonable assurance engagement involves performing procedures to obtain sufficient appropriate evidence about the amounts and disclosures in the relevant forms.
-The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the amounts and disclosures in the relevant forms, whether due to fraud or error.
+The procedures selected depend on the auditor's judgement, including the assessment of the risks of material misstatement of the amounts and disclosures in the relevant forms, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal control relevant to the trustee's preparation and presentation of the amounts and disclosures in the relevant forms in order to design reasonable assurance procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the trustee's internal control.
 A reasonable assurance engagement also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by the trustee, as well as evaluating the overall presentation of the amounts and disclosures in the relevant forms.

-For the purpose of ensuring that the relevant forms are materially complete and accurate and are in accordance with the relevant prudential reporting standards, my procedures included testing that the information in the relevant forms is consistent with the financial statements for the year ended 30 June 2016.
+For the purpose of ensuring that the relevant forms are materially complete and accurate and are in accordance with the relevant prudential reporting standards, my procedures included testing that the information in the relevant forms is consistent with the financial statements for the year ended 30 June 2015.
 In addition, and for the same purpose, in regard to other information reported in the relevant forms, I examined on a test basis, evidence supporting the amounts and other disclosures in the relevant forms that were not directly derived from the financial statements.